Skip to main content

 UC’s health locations and providers are proud to serve as an essential part of California’s health care safety net system, providing high quality care to those in need regardless of whether individuals are insured or the type of health insurance they have.

-Each year, University of California Health (UCH) hospitals have thousands of inpatient admissions and millions of outpatient visits.
-By our fiscal year 2021-2022, across UC academic health centers, 35.2 percent of inpatient days (days where patients were in the hospital) were for Medi-Cal enrollees.
-Additionally, 35.7 percent of inpatient days were for people with Medicare coverage in fiscal year 2021-2022 across our system.
+Each year, UC's academic health centers care for millions of patients in inpatient and outpatient settings.
+As of the first quarter of fiscal year 2025, across UC academic health centers, 39 percent of inpatient days (days where patients were in the hospital) were for Medi-Cal enrollees.
+Additionally, 35 percent of inpatient days were for people with Medicare coverage.

 Did You Know?